Ki’eshgitabaaning Cultural & Healing Lodge

 Mide Ki’Wenzie (Peter Alo White) and Niigaabii-onokwe (Carla Whitefeather) Ki’eshgitabaaning Cultural and Healing Lodge.

-Anishinaabe Elder Mide Ki’Wenzie, 7th degree Midewiin, Lynx Clan, (Peter ‘Alo’ White), lives on Naotkamegwanning First Nation, Ki’eshgitabaaning, sharing his traditional Anishinaabe culture with the helper of ceremonies, Niigaabii-onokwe, Mide Kwe.
+Anishinaabe Elder Mide’Kiwenzie, 7th degree Midewiin, Lynx Clan, (Peter ‘Alo’ White), lives on Naotkamegwanning First Nation, Ki’eshgitabaaning, with the love of his life and his helper of ceremonies, Niigaabii-onokwe, (Carla Whitefeather), Midekwe.

 “Alo” as he prefers his friends to call him, is a Traditional Healer.
 His first Language is Anishinaabemowin.